 But it happens to us all.
 Things build up from all sides of life.
 We can’t complain or speak up at work for fear of repercussions.
 So we bring our frustration home.
 Which is unfair to our spouse and children and pets.
 So to keep us out of trouble and therapy or the bar, here are a few suggestions.
 Using your mind to get you into a better space quickly you will walk through your front door and offer your family the real you – the real deal!

 Picture the hallway lined with tall, verdant cedar trees.
 Growing at various angles, thick with branches and home to many birds.
+Their roots grasping the rocks for sustenance.
 Breathe in the fresh air they generate.
 Breathe out your ________________ (fill in the blank with your frustration, disappointment, anger, disdain) .
 Repeat.
 Breathe in clean forest and breathe out daily refuse.
 Make good notice of the bright green of the cedar leaves.
-Know that they are full of life and they clean you of the static energy you have collected in your day.
+Know that they are full of life and they clean off the static energy you have collected in your day.
 Picture the Avenue of cedar.

 Let me know how it goes …